 What happens after I am injured on the job and unable to work?

 An employee that suffers a serious injury in a work related accident often worries about how he or she is going to provide and support their family or pay the medical bills if they are unable to work.
-Our laws here in Massachusetts require employers to carry workers' compesnation coverage for injured employees.
+Our laws here in Massachusetts require employers to carry workers' compensation coverage for injured employees.
 This insurance coverage provides available benefits to an injured employee after a work accident.
 So, the most important thing to do after being injured on the job is to get the proper medical attention.
 The proper medical care should be the primary concern right after an accident because it is a medically wise decision for your health and supports or lends credibility that you were injured on the job.

 In situations where an employee is injured in a work accident, but doesn't go to the hospital or see a doctor right away, gives the workers' comp insurance company the ability to argue that the employee wasn't hurt on the job.
 This can create an issue with a workers' comp claim and result in the delay in payment of disability benefits.

 After an employee is hurt on the job there are certain things that happen before an injured employee receives payments.
 First, when an injured employee is unable to earn full wages for five (5) or more full or partial calendar days due to a work related injury their employer has seven (7) days, not including Sundays and legal holidays, from the fifth date of loss, to report the injury to its workers’ compensation insurance company.
 Once the insurance company receives the first report of injury from the employer they will then have fourteen (14) calendar days to either pay the injured employee or notify them that they deny payment of disability benefits or medical benefits.
-If an injured employee doesn't heard from an insurance company after thirty (30) days or more has passed since the first date of disability, then the injured employee can file an Employe's Claim for benefits.
+If an injured employee hasn't heard from an insurance company and thirty (30) days or more has passed since the first date of disability, then the injured employee can file an Employee's Claim for benefits.

 What if I am denied workers’ comp benefits?

 If an injured employee receives a denial from the insurance company (Form 104) then the injured employee can file an Employee's Claim for benefits, even before the expiration of 30 days.
 The Form 110 Employee’s Claim is the document that must be properly prepared and filed with the Department of Industrial Accidents in Massachusetts along with other necessary evidence to begin the claim process.
-When the employee files a claim, he or she is taking court action to have a judge force or order the workers’ comp insurance company to pay disability benefits and medical benefits.
+When the employee files a claim, he or she is taking court action to have a judge force or order the workers’ compensation insurance company to pay disability benefits and medical benefits.

 What happens after I file an Employee’s Claim for benefits?